ying-tang/help-documentation/_commontech/Cloud_Images_Provided_by_IBM.md

   ![View the VNC console of your instance](https://github.com/IBM-Blue-Box-Help/help-documentation/tree/gh-pages/img/view_VNC_console.png)

-**Note**: To be able to log in via the console to a new Linux instance as `ibmcloud` user, you must have specified a password in the Customization Script during provisioning.
+**Note:** To be able to log in via the console to a new Linux instance as `ibmcloud` user, you must have specified a password in the Customization Script during provisioning.

 ### Connecting to Windows instances